KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-23-R0-Pwnage-Linux-level3.markdown

 Need a hint?
 Okay, what differs from `strcpy()` and `strncpy()` ?

-> Problem w/ `strncpy( char *dest, const char *src, size_t n )`: If there is no null character among the first n character of src, the string placed in dest will not be null-terminated.
+> Problem w/ `strncpy( char *dest, const char *src, size_t n )`: If there is no null character among the first n characters of src, the string placed in dest will not be null-terminated.
 So `strncpy()` does not guarantee that the destination string will be NULL terminated.
 Hence, its buffer memory can't be directly overflow.

 > Problem w/ `strcpy( char *dest, const char *src )`: The `strcpy()` function does not specify the size of the destination array, so buffer overrun is often a risk --as `strcat` and `strcmp`.